 At the CALTEX segment, located near CornerStone Medical between Las Colinas Boulevard and the northbound Carpenter Freeway Frontage Road, there is a Y-shaped guideway segment as shown in Figure 2-3.
 This configuration allows northbound vehicles to either turn out to the eastbound guideway lane and travel toward the DART station or continue to travel in the northbound direction.
-Westbound vehicles can only continue southbound through this area and are not able to access the east-west guideway lanes that provide service to the DART station.
+Westbound vehicles traveling from the DART station must travel toward the north through this area.
+Southbound vehicles can only continue southbound through this area and are not able to access the east-west guideway lanes that provide service to the DART station.
 The area was constructed to accommodate a future, three-berth passenger station between the northbound and southbound lanes.
-The existing platform floor elevation was constructed to match original APT system vehicle floor level, about 3'-8" above the existing guideway edges and between lanes of dual-lane guideway sections.
+The existing platform floor elevation was constructed to match original APT system vehicle floor level, about 3'-8" above the existing guideway deck and about 1'-10" above the top of the upturned guideway girders located along guideway edges and between lanes of dual-lane guideway sections.